 \section{Review of Lee-Wick QED}

 To discuss LW QED, it is convenient to use the formalism introduced in \cite{Grinstein:2007mp}.
-In this formalism, the authors have written down the fermion Lagrangian for a single left handed quark doublet.
+In this formalism, the authors have written down the fermion Lagrangian for a single left-handed quark doublet.
 In our case, we will be dealing with Dirac fermions.
-Thus, a straightforward generalization of the left handed doublet to a Dirac fermion yields the following LW Lagrangian for QED
+Thus, a straightforward generalization of the left-handed doublet to a Dirac fermion yields the following LW Lagrangian for QED

-where $M_A$ and $M_Q$ are the LW scales of the photon and the fermion respectively.
+where $M_A$ and $M_Q$ are the LW scales of the photon and the fermion respectively, and the covariant derivative is given by $D_{\mu} = \partial_{\mu} + i e Q A_{\mu}$, and the Lagrangian in Eq. (\ref{LW}) is invariant under $U(1)$.
 It is clear from the above expression that the second term in the Lagrangian is the higher derivative term for the photon and the fourth term is the higher derivative term for the Dirac fermion.
-Our generalization from a left handed quark doublet to a Dirac fermion doesn't necessarily lead to any inconsistencies.
+Our generalization from a left-handed quark doublet to a Dirac fermion doesn't necessarily lead to any inconsistencies.
 The only modification it does is to add a mass term for the fermion.
 The Feynman rules corresponding to the propagators and interaction vertex for the above Lagrangian are given by

-where $q_{1,2}$ are the momenta of the (outgoing) fermions, and we can see that in the limit $M_A, M_A \rightarrow \infty$, the Feynman rules of local QED are retrieved.
+where $q_{1,2}$ are the momenta of the (outgoing) fermions, and we can see that in the limit $M_A, M_A \rightarrow \infty$, the Feynman rules of ordinary QED are retrieved.
 The above formulation of the LW QED is quite suitable for computing amplitudes at tree level, however, calculating loop diagrams using this formalism can be quite complex.
 Therefore, loop calculation is much easier done using the auxiliary field formalism described below.
-Using this formalism, the fermionic part of the Lagrangian can be expressed
+Using this formalism, the fermionic part of the Lagrangian can be expressed as

 where $\tilde{\Psi}$ and $\hat{\Psi}$ are two auxiliary fermion doublets.
 Using their equation of motion,

 and putting them back to the Lagrangian in eq. (\ref{nlw}), we obtain the exact fermion terms in the higher derivative Lagrangian in eq. (\ref{LW}).
 We now use the shift $\Psi=\Psi'-\tilde{\Psi}$ to rewrite the above Lagrangian in eq. (\ref{nlw}) in an explicit form